-- 1. Turn the headlight switch to the AUTO position 1. - 2.
+- 1. Turn the headlight switch to the AUTO position (1). - 2.
 Turn the ignition key to ON. - 3.
 The autolight system automatically turns the headlights on and off.

-Initially, if the ignition switch is turned OFF and a door is opened and left open, the headlights remain on for 5 minutes.
-During that 5 minutes:
+Initially, if the ignition switch is turned OFF and a door is opened and left open, the headlights remain ON for 5 minutes.
+If another door is opened during the 5 minutes, then the 5 minute timer is reset.